 How Much Does Illinois Business Insurance Cost?

 We understand that many businesses are trying to save money and cut expenses.
 The average cost of general liability insurance coverage for a small business in Illinois can start as low as $29 a month for between $500,000 and $1 million in coverage.
-However, other factors impact premium costs:
+However, other factors impact the cost of business insurance premiums:

 - Whether or not you're in a high-risk business